SutaruBoxu/spt-graphics/README.md

 # StarVox's SPT 3.9.5 Graphics Configuration.
-This is a companion document to my [mod list Notion page](https://shorturl.at/YkjIY) with supplementary information.
+This is a companion document to my [SPT Notion guide](https://shorturl.at/YkjIY) with supplementary information.

 ##